justinmelnick/justinmelnick.github.io/_pages/publications.md

 2. Melnick, Justin.
 2025.
 Leaders and Followers in International Climate Politics.

 3. Kennard, Amanda and Justin Melnick.
-2025.Shifting Gears: The Transformation of Climate Governance and the Rise of Green Industrial Policy.
+2025.
+Shifting Gears: The Transformation of Climate Governance and the Rise of Green Industrial Policy.

 4. Conevska, Aleksandra and Justin Melnick.
 2023.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.